Introduction

 - Trial recruitment: These companies use aggregated data—typically EHR, lab, and claims data—to identify the ideal clinical trial sites that have sizable populations of patients who would meet inclusion/exclusion criteria for a trial.

-- Synthetic control arms: Synthetic control arms, also known as external control arms, are where real-world data is utilized as the control arm rather than enrolling actual patients into a control arm where a placebo or standard of care (SOC) is utilized.
+- Synthetic control arms: Synthetic control arms, also known as external control arms, are studies in which real-world data is utilized as the control arm rather than enrolling actual patients into a control arm where a placebo or standard of care (SOC) is utilized.

 Major Use Cases for Real-World Data in the Healthcare Industry